FeedForward Neural Networks: Layers, Functions, and Importance

 The feedfоrwаrd netwоrk will mар y = f (x; θ).
 It then memorizes the value of θ that most closely approximates the function.

-As shown in the Google Photos app, a feedforward neural network serves as the foundation for object detection in photos.
+The Google Photos app shows that a feedforward neural network is the foundation for photo object detection.

 The following are the components of a feedforward neural network: